 You will have your own reasons for seeking a hotel of the calibre of the Marcliffe - perhaps you wish to visit the Grampian Region for a business meeting, perhaps you simply want to relax and chill-out in the comforting atmosphere of an exclusive hotel, or perhaps you want to be in adventurous mood and strike out on a famous tourist trail in which Scotland is the perfect place to explore the past, the present and the future.

 Steeped in history, with an outstandingly rich heritage, you can discover and explore Scotland and all of its glories from your Marcliffe base which is ideally located to embrace and enjoy many of the country's finest attractions - all within easy travelling distance.

-When you choose the Marcliffe as your hotel of choice, you can select from 7 suites and 33 bedrooms - all individually designed with your comfort in mind.
-Suites and rooms have king-size or zip-link beds, while inter-connecting rooms have double and twin beds to accommodate four guests, with extra roll-away beds available for larger families.
+When you choose the Marcliffe as your hotel of choice, you can select from 7 suites and 32 bedrooms - all individually designed with your comfort in mind.
+Suites and rooms have king-size or zip-link beds, while inter-connecting rooms have king and twin beds to accommodate four guests, with extra roll-away beds available for larger families.
 Naturally, we all have all the ancillary facilities you would expect of a five-star hotel, including 24-hour room service and our attentive staffs who will guarantee to make your stay at the Marcliffe a most memorable experience.

 As one of the UK's most distinguished hotels, the Marcliffe at has welcomed many high-profile guests.
 From the British Royal Family, there has been HRH Prince Charles and HRH Princess Anne; foreign dignitaries including the Sultan of Brunei; former British Prime Minister and world statesman Tony Blair; actor Charlton Heston and rock star Rod Stewart from the show business world, and legendary US golfer Tom Watson.
 It also caters specifically for the business and corporate world.